Dave the Diver: Development

 A physical "Anniversary Edition" featuring crossover content from Guilty Gear Strive was published by Arc System Works for Nintendo Switch on June 28, 2024.
+A second physical edition, published by Silver Lining Interactive and including all previously released DLC, was announced to release in 2026 for PlayStation 5 and Nintendo Switch 2.

 Reception

 Dave the Diver received "universal acclaim" based on 44 critic reviews according to review aggregator website Metacritic.
 In Japan, four critics from Famitsu gave the game a total score of 36 out of 40, with one critic awarding the game a perfect 10.

 Praising the game's complexity, yet calling it "utterly relaxing", PC Gamers reviewer said it already made his shortlist for game of the year as of June 2023.
 Destructoid called the gameplay "engaging", and said the story was "silly, yet endearing".
 IGN labeled it as an editors' choice and said it is "wholesome, wonderfully complex, and delightfully hard to put down".
 Eurogamer said it was "wholesome, harmonious, and completely unwilling to settle", calling it one of the most generous games in years.

 Game Informer praised it for being able to handle being both an exploration experience and management sim and said it was a "unique and memorable vacation away from expectations".
-Polygon said its myriad minigames comes together unexpectedly well, anchored by well-made cutscenes.
+Polygon said its myriad minigames come together unexpectedly well, anchored by well-made cutscenes.
 Cutscenes were further praised by players for their style and humour.
 VideoGamer.com said "there's always something to do" without it ever seeming like busy work, which they called "refreshingly different" from the games as a service model.
 GamesRadar+ called it "a smash-hit success story".
 Several major publications included it on their 'best games of 2023' rundowns, including ReadWrite, Game Rant, The Guardian and The Verge.